dx-ted-emea/azure-tessel/labs/docker/README.md

 If the browser does not start click [this link] to download it manually.

-**Optional:** We can also use the Linux docker client VM , instead of our local machine, to manage Azure.
+**Optional (Windows OS only):** We can also use the Linux docker client VM , instead of our local machine, to manage Azure.
 To do so we need to copy the publish settings file we just downloaded to the Linux VM in Azure.
-Open a command prompt locally and run:
+Open a command prompt locally (Windows) and run:

     set PATH=c:\Program Files(x86)\PuTTY
     pscp -i [PATH TO .PPK FILE] [PATH TO PUBLISH SETTINGS FILE]  [USER NAME]@[HOST NAME].cloudapp.net:/home/[USER NAME]/